dl-solarity/docs/docs/getting-started/guides/finance/compound-rate-keeper/compound-rate-keeper.md

 ## Implementation

-The  `AbstractCompoundRateKeeper` contract primary objective is to calculate compound interest rates based on two parameters: `capitalizationRate` and `capitalizationPeriod`.
+The `ACompoundRateKeeper` contract primary objective is to calculate compound interest rates based on two parameters: `capitalizationRate` and `capitalizationPeriod`.
 The compound interest formula is as follows:

 <img src={require("/static/img/docs/compound-rate-keeper.png").default} alt=""/>